Updated: Jan. 26th, 2025

 The Problem with Drastic Diets for Rapid Weight Loss

-Fast, obvious results might feel good for a short period of time, but when you stop to think about it, what you really want is results that last.
-Think about it like the difference between getting a huge, one-time bonus at work but then spending it and going back to your regular financial situation, or getting a more modest raise that over time will actually end up being worth more, and will result in more security and stability.
+Of course it feels great to drop weight quickly and have people notice, but that satisfaction is short-lived.
+When you stop to think about it, lasting results are the true goal.
+It’s like the difference between getting a huge, one-time bonus at work, spending it, and going back to your regular financial situation, or getting a more modest raise that over time results in more security and stability.

 If you’re going to lose weight in a healthy and sustainable way, it’s important to work with your body, helping it to adapt to changes so that you can thrive.